callsmusic/bridges/bridges/bridge-2/README.md

-# Bridge 1
+# Bridge 2

-This bridges audio of a Telegram call with your provided photo/video as background to YouTube, Facebook and Twitch live streams.
-It might support other platforms as well, but only the three were tested.
+This bridges audio of a Telegram call to OBS Studio.

 ## Requirements